 Rachel Chase

-Rachel joined the Alliance’s, then Bioversity International's, Montpellier office in 2013.
-For 10 years she was part of the Banana Genetic Resources Program where she focused on training, documentation, facilitation and communication for MusaNet (global network for Musa genetic resources).
-She also worked in the Genebanks Initiative, managing the Field Verification project for the Alliance’s banana genebank.
+Rachel Chase joined the Alliance’s Montpellier office in 2013.
+For over 10 years, she was part of the Banana Genetic Resources Program, where she focused on capacity building, documentation, and communication for MusaNet (a global network for Musa genetic resources).
+She also worked in the Genebanks Initiative, managing the genetic integrity verification of the Alliance’s in vitro banana collection in Belgium.

-Before Bioversity, Rachel primarily worked as an ecological consultant in the USA, England and South Africa.
-She also spent time in Mali, West Africa with the US Peace Corps.
-Rachel has a BSc in Ecology, Evolution and Conservation from University of Texas, USA, a MSc in Plant Molecular Systematics from the University of Cape Town, South Africa and a PhD from the University of Greenwich Natural Resources Institute and Kew Botanical Gardens, UK.
+Before the Alliance, Rachel worked as an ecological consultant in the USA, UK, and South Africa and in Mali with the US Peace Corps.
+She has a BSc in Ecology from the University of Texas, an MSc in Plant Molecular Systematics from the University of Cape Town, and a PhD in Agricultural Sciences from the University of Greenwich and Royal Botanic Gardens, Kew, UK.
+She is an American and French citizen.